Higher U(1)-gerbe connections in geometric prequantization: Examples

-is an action functional on the stack of $\mathfrak{g}$-gauge fields $A$ on a given closed oriented manifold $\Sigma_n$ which is locally given by the integral of a Chern-Simons $(n-1)$-form $\mathrm{CS}_\mu(A)$ (with respect to the corresponding $L_\infty$-invariant polynomial) and globally given by a higher-gauge consistent globalization of such integrals.

-All of this discussion generalizes verbatim from $L_\infty$-algebras to \emph{$L_\infty$-algebroids}, too.
-In \cite{frs} it was observed that therefore all the perturbative field theories known as \emph{AKSZ sigma-models} have a Lie integration to what here we call higher prequantum bundles for higher Chern-Simons type field theories: these are precisely the cases as above where $\mu$ transgresses to a binary invariant polynomial $\langle-,- \rangle$ on the $L_\infty$-algebroid which non-degenerate.
-On the level of globally defined differential forms this is \cite{kotov-strobl}.
-In the next section \ref{DeformationQuantizationInQuantumMechanics} we consider one low-dimensional example in this family and observe that its higher geometric prequantum and quantum theory has secretly been studied in some detail already -- but in 1-geometric disguise.
+\begin{remark} All of this discussion generalizes verbatim from $L_\infty$-algebras to finite--rank \emph{$L_\infty$-algebroids}.
+Hence, as was observed in\cite{frs}, all the perturbative field theories known as \emph{AKSZ sigma-models} have a Lie integration to what here we call higher prequantum bundles for higher Chern-Simons type field theories: these are precisely the cases where the cocycle $\mu$ transgresses to a non-degenerate binary invariant polynomial $\langle-,- \rangle$ on the $L_\infty$-algebroid.
+At the level of globally defined differential forms this had been established in \cite{kotov-strobl}, of which \cite{frs} can be seen as a stackification.
+In the next section \ref{DeformationQuantizationInQuantumMechanics}, we consider one low-dimensional example in this family and observe that its higher geometric prequantum and quantum theory has secretly been studied in some detail already, but in 1-geometric disguise. \end{remark}